 It is no longer safe to drink untreated water from any surface source in Virginia.
 The days when water could be piped directly from a river or a spring to houses, without concern about quality, are gone.
 Some individual houses still trust their spring or creek, but water systems that serve communities - even trailer parks in rural areas of the state - must treat the water so it meets minimum Federal Safe Drinking Water Act standards.

 Water from individual wells may go through a water softener to remove iron, or to remove calcium and replace it with sodium (creating "soft" water).
 Replacing calcium ions with sodium ions - provided by the salt that residents put into the water conditioner - helps soap lather, and minimizes the buildup of calcium scale that can clog pipes.

 In Virginia, EPA does not approve new waterworks operators or oversee public water systems directly.
 Instead, the Virginia Department of Health has primary responsibility for compliance with the Safe Water Drinking Act requirements.

 Drinking water treatment plants process raw water taken from wells, rivers, or reservoirs, then process that water in a purification plant.
 After treatment, the plant will pump water clean enough for humans to drink through a network of pipes to customers.

 "Source water protection" efforts are designed to keep pollution out of water supplies, so the treatment of the water can be minimized.
-Roanoke has, at times, blocked recreational use of the Carvin Cove reservoir watershed in order to prevent pollution from eroding soil or boat motors.
 New York City has established the classic example of source water protection, buying property in the Adirondack Mountains to maintain a relatively-pure water supply.
 By blocking pollution from getting into the water in the first place, New York has avoided the cost of constructing expensive water treatment plants.
+Roanoke has, at times, blocked recreational use of the Carvins Cove reservoir watershed in order to prevent pollution from eroding soil or boat motors.

 When a community's drinking water system uses clean water from the headwaters of a stream, the cost to treat that water and meet requirements are lower.
 Richmond is downstream of Lynchburg and other communities on the James River.
 The raw material that will end up in Richmond's drinking water system will require more treatment, compared to the treatment required to process raw water for a community located near the headwaters of the James River (such as Monterey, in Highland County).